Our Programs

 Arabic Literature Tour

-In fall 2019, the Roth Foundation began its collaboration with the UK’s Booker Prize Foundation to co-sponsor a program that embodies how translation puts international and cross-cultural exchange into action: the US tour of a prize-winning Arabic-language author and his/er translator.
-The event remains memorable, although the 2020 and 2021 tours had to be suspended due to the pandemic.
+In fall 2019, the Roth Foundation began a collaboration with the International Prize for Arabic Fiction (IPAF) that embodies how translation puts international and cross-cultural exchange into action: the US tour of a prize-winning Arabic-language author and his/er translator.
+This year, Moroccan author Yassin Adnan and US translator Alexander Elinson present the novel Hot Maroc, longlisted for the IPAF in 2017 and published in translation by Syracuse University Press in 2021.

 Dyankov Translation Prize